thomas-mattsson/cloud-pak-deployer-storage-fusion/README.md

 ## Instructions

 1. Fork this repo if you want to change the configuration in /config.
 Make sure to update the [URL to the git repo](https://github.com/thomas-mattsson/cloud-pak-deployer-gitops/blob/main/resources/resources.yaml#L7) if doing so.
 2. If forked, update the configuration files in /config to match the wanted environment.
-See details in the cloud pak deployer instuctions. ocp.yaml will be automatically updated with the base domain and cluster name.
+See details in the cloud pak deployer instuctions.
 3. Run the following commands to build cloud pak deployer
 ```bash
 oc create -f https://raw.githubusercontent.com/thomas-mattsson/cloud-pak-deployer-gitops/main/resources/build.yaml